mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 When they are able to shed their masks and coveralls the people of Jewell are friendly and hospitable, though not to Zhodani.
 Vargr are also viewed with suspicion in some quarters.
-That aside, the typical Jewellite (the term ‘Jeweller’ is both incorrect and liable to provoke a series of centuries–old puns that nobody finds funny but have become something of a social ritual) is demonstrative, loud and fond of strong drink, especially if there are others to share it
+That aside, the typical Jewellite (the term 'Jeweller' is both incorrect and liable to provoke a series of centuries–old puns that nobody finds funny but have become something of a social ritual) is demonstrative, loud and fond of strong drink, especially if there are others to share it